SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-id-and-identity-providers.md

 It is easier for the user to sign in and it increases the security of your identity management solution.

 * **Simplified sign-in:** uses your existing Microsoft or Google credentials.
-No SuperOffice password required.
+No SuperOffice password is required.
 * **Automatic sign-in** if you have an active browser session (if supported by the IdP!)
 * Multi-factor authentication (**MFA**) / Two-factor authentication (2FA) / Two-step verification (if supported by the IdP!)
 * **Leaner identity management** in the SuperOffice Admin client: entering the federated ID (UPN) will save you from typing in details.